DevExpress-Examples/xaf-how-to-implement-a-custom-attribute-to-customize-the-application-model/Readme.md

 ## Implementation Details

-To implement this functionality, the `IModelMember` interface is extended with the `IRemovedFromViewInfo` interface that contains a single property - `IsRemovedFromViewInfo`.
-The value of this property is calculated based on the value of the custom attribute we created (`RemoveFromViewInfoAttribute`) and applied to the persistent class.
-This is done via the domain logic (`RemovedFromViewInfoLogic`).
+To implement this functionality, the `IModelMember` interface is extended with the `IRemovedFromViewInfo` interface that contains the `IsRemovedFromViewInfo` property.
+The value of this property is calculated based on the value of the custom attribute we created (`RemoveFromViewInfoAttribute`) and applied to the persistent class via the domain logic (`RemovedFromViewInfoLogic`).
 The `IRemovedFromViewInfo.IsRemovedFromViewInfo` property is used by the model node generator updater (`ViewsNodesGeneratorUpdater`) to remove certain view items and columns from detail and list views.

-Thus, the example demonstrates three techniques: extension of the application model with additional properties, definition of default model values via domain logic, and modification of the default model via the model node generator updater.
+This example demonstrates three techniques: how to extend the application model with additional properties, define default model values via domain logic, and modify the default model via the model node generator updater.

 ## Files to Review